xeony888/warp-matchmaking-server/README.md

 2. ./reload.sh // automatically performs all tasks below

 ## reload flow
+0. git checkout -- . // deletes any local changes (should not be committing to git repo from aws)
 1. git pull
 2. sudo systemctl stop warp-server
 3. cargo build --release